Sensaphone/ValuStor/README.md

 If the order is strictly important, all reads and writes must be performed at QUORUM consistency or higher.
 There is no way to read-and-modify (including prepending/appending) data atomically.

+## History
+This project was created at [Sensaphone](https://www.sensaphone.com) when faced with the lack of redundancy, insufficient scalability, and poor performance of memcached.
+It led to a decision to replace it, a process that took only 3 days from inception to production with a flawless transition.

+It was developed as [free and open-source software](https://en.wikipedia.org/wiki/Free_and_open-source_software) because of our success with it and because of interest from other developers in the community.
+It is Sensaphone's first foray into FOSS.

 ## Future
 There are a number of new features on the roadmap.
 1. Compound key support (with multiple reads)